Parc des Félins: American circuit

 The American circuit starts at the end of the Katanga lion enclosure.
-The first habitat of this circuit holds the ocelots (Leopardus pardalis), and next to it is the jaguar (Panthera onca) enclosure.
+The first habitat of this circuit holds ocelots, and next to it is the jaguar enclosure.

-The path continues past the enclosures of the margays (Leopardus wiedi), Geoffroy's cats (Oncifelis geoffroyi), the oncillas (Leopardus tigrinus), and the pumas (Puma concolor).
-Finally one arrives at a dead end, to admire the jaguarundis (Herpailurus yaguarondi) which are very rare in European zoos.
+The path continues past enclosures housing margays, Geoffroy's cats, oncillas, and pumas.
+Finally, one arrives at a dead end, to admire the jaguarundis, which are very rare in European zoos.

-The path ends with the enclosures of the bobcats (Lynx rufus) and the jaguars.
+The path ends with the enclosures of the bobcats and jaguars.